Siddev09/Scratch-Contracts/README.md

-Created from scratch and tested on Thirdweb for conceptual purposes
+Created from scratch with tests for conceptual purposes